giacomo-romanini/giacomo-romanini.github.io/_pages/research.md

 ### Work in Progress

-  1. "Information Costs, Financial Hubs, and the Global Banking Network",
+  1. "Intermediation Costs and Banking Hubs in the Global Network",
 *with <a href="https://raoulminetti.weebly.com/" target="_blank">Raoul Minetti</a>, <a href="https://orenziv.org/" target="_blank">Oren Ziv</a>*
   2. High Dimensional Environmental Uncertainty and Monetary Policy, with Vincenzo Giannico
   3. Fiscal-Monetary Interaction and Inequality